Worms and Fleas

 Sprays (depending on the ingredient) canbe effective but can be awkward and tricky to apply properly.
 Spot ons are generally effective if applied directly to the skin and not onto the hair.
 They may be less effective in long haired animals or animals that get bathed alot or swim alot.

-We have some new exciting products for flea and tick control available as either tablets that last 1 month in cats and 3 months in dogs which will kill all fleas very quickly and certainly are much more effective for ticks.
-These both appear to be very palatable - even the cat product!
+We have some new exciting products for flea and tick control available as tablets that last 3 months in dogs which will kill all fleas very quickly and certainly are much more effective for ticks so very much recommended in dogs that travel to continental Europe where there is a risk of serious tick boune diseases.
 We also have a new cat spot on flea & tick treatment which only needs to be used every 3 months.
 These new products are prescription only and very useful in flea allergic pets.

 Some freaky flea facts